2017-2018 FLORIDA ALTERNATIVE BREAKS TRIPS

 One of the largest food banks and distribution centers nationwide.
 It was designed to collect food that would otherwise be wasted, inspect and sort the food, and distribute the food to soup kitchens and neighboring shelters to serve those in Middle Tennessee experiencing food insecurity.
 Volunteers will spend their days working with the wonderful staff of Second Harvest Food Bank where they will pack, sort and organize literally tons of donated food meant for soup kitchens and residents of underserved communities.

-CHILDREN WITH DISABILITIES - 12 SPOTS LEFT
+CHILDREN WITH DISABILITIES - trip Full. trip Registration closed.

 Camp Boggy Creek